aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Acolyte.md

 - [SetDefaultCamera](../../Visual%20rendering/SetDefaultCamera.md) called
 - animstate set to 110
 - z `spin` set to -20.0
-- Over the course of 40.0 frames, position moves to startp + Vector3.up via a BeizierCurve3 with a ymax of 7.0 and `AcolyteVine` has its `startscale` and its `rotater` angles lerped to Vector3.zero
+- Over the course of 40.0 frames, this enemy moves to startp + Vector3.up via a BeizierCurve3 with a ymax of 7.0 and `AcolyteVine` has its `startscale` and its `rotater` angles lerped to Vector3.zero
 - position set to startp
 - animstate set to 108
 - `spin` zeroed out